Frequently Asked Questions

 Q2.
 What will I do on the first day of the course?

-On your first day of classes you will meet your teacher and the other students in the class and begin your term’s program of work.
+Apart from the orientation on the first day, on the second half of the first day of classes you will meet your teacher and the other students in the class and begin your term’s program of work.
 There will be ‘get to know you’ introductory activities to help create a positive learning atmosphere.
 The students will be required to specify their interests and needs.
 The teacher will build a program that is determined by the needs and level of the class.
 The syllabus of the course will be negotiated to take the specific needs and wishes of the students into consideration.

 Q1.
 Will I receive an outline of what we will study?

 At the beginning of the course, you will receive a general Course Information handbook outlining the general goals for the course and the specific objectives relating to the language skills, texts to be used, grammar and structure expectations, topics and homework requirements, excursions proposed, computer and self-study expectations and an indication of how you will be assessed.
 You will also receive more detailed information about the various assessment tasks as and when necessary.